Did you know that daily journaling is powerful? Even surprisingly powerful?

 Over the course of time, I’ve gotten to be pretty good.
-At the time of this writing, I’m a +2.4 handicap – a little better than scratch.
+I’ve even written an extensive article on how to get better at golf.
+At the end of 2021, I’m a +4.1 handicap – better than scratch.

 But my game radically changed after I began daily journaling.
 Let me show you an example of a daily journal entry I wrote earlier this summer after I played a round of golf.

 It was the most honest assessment I could give myself of how I played that day.
 I wasn’t trying to make things seem better or worse.
 I only wanted to understand and process what happened on the course.